 In São Paulo, Brazil’s largest city, 40% fewer buses are circulating off-peak hours due to fuel shortages.
 The city government declared a state of emergency and filed an injunction on Thursday (24) to guarantee fuel supply for city buses and garbage trucks.
 The government also asked the court to order a R$1-million-per-day fine (more than US$270,000) against two state unions that are taking part in the protests.

-Edition: Diego Sartorato and Cecília Figueiredo l Translated by Aline Scátola
+Edited by: Diego Sartorato and Cecília Figueiredo l Translated by Aline Scátola